Dutch Oven Potatoes Au Gratin: Delicious Cheesy Potatoes

 When I make a more complicated side dish like these Dutch oven au gratin potatoes, I keep the main dish simple like grilled hot dogs or hamburgers.
 Here are some other easy grilling recipes for camping.

-Having a few camping dinner recipes that marinate during the day are great when you want to explore a hiking trail then come back to camp with the prep work done for your main dish.
+- Having a few camping dinner recipes that marinate during the day are great when you want to explore a hiking trail then come back to camp with the prep work done for your main dish.
+With this Grilled Flat Iron Camping Steak, a simple marinade makes an inexpensive cut of beef taste amazing.

+- This is a great combination when you want to put warm and hearty winter camping recipes on your menu during cold weather trips.
 I often boil potatoes and smash them with a tablespoon of butter to serve with this yummy Dutch Oven Meatloaf.
 But, when I really want to go all out, I make these cheesy campfire potatoes in oven so I’m actually cooking with two Dutch ovens at the same time.

-We can’t go to our favorite BBQ joint to get ribs without getting a side of their Dutch oven cheesy bacon potatoes!
+- We can’t go to our favorite BBQ joint to get ribs without getting a side of their Dutch oven cheesy bacon potatoes!
 When we’re camping we make the combination with our Camping Dutch Oven BBQ Ribs.
-If we happen to be on a trip with our portable smoker, we make these potatoes with our Pellet Smoked Short Ribs.

 Leftovers